Progressive Domain Adaptation with Contrastive Learning for Object Detection in the Satellite Imagery: Experiments

-\paragraph{Datasets} \textbf{DIOR} dataset consists of 23,463 Google Earth images of areas in 80 countries.
-The quality of the images varies, and the content was captured during multiple seasons and multiple weather conditions.
-The data set covers a wide range of spatial resolutions, object size, and object orientation variability, and a diverse class distribution as illustrated in Fig.~\ref{fig:DIOR}.
-The spatial resolution of the images is in the range $[0.5m,30m]$, and the size of the images in the data set is $800 \times 800$ pixels.
-The number of annotated objects in the data set is 192,472, and they are categorized into 20 classes \cite{2020LiObject}.
-Labels \emph{ship}, \emph{vehicle}, and \emph{storage} dominate the data set, while labels \emph{expressway toll station}, \emph{train station}, \emph{dam}, and \emph{airport} only have few representative examples.
-The number of images in the training set is 22,450, and in the testing set, we have 1,012 images.
+The \textbf{DIOR} data set originally consisted of 24,500 Google Earth images from 80 countries.
+However, after selecting only common classes, the reduced dataset has 11,402 images.
+The images varied in quality and were captured in different seasons and weather conditions.
+The dataset boasts a wide range of spatial resolutions, object sizes, object orientations, and a diverse class distribution, as shown in Fig.~\ref{tab:instance_dist}.
+The spatial resolution of the images ranges from $[0.5m,30m]$, with each image measuring $800 \times 800$ pixels.
+The data set has 97,450 annotated objects, classified into ten classes \cite{2020LiObject}.
+Out of the 11,402 images, 10,888 are in the training set, and the remaining 512 images are in the testing set.